|Position:||Head Coach, Quarterbacks|

-After presiding over two of the most prolific offenses in OU history as offensive coordinator and quarterbacks coach in 2015 and 2016, Lincoln Riley took over the program's head coaching reins on June 7, 2017, following the retirement of one of the most accomplished coaches of the last quarter century in Bob Stoops.
-OU's 22nd head coach, all Riley did in his first year at the helm was lead the Sooners to their 11th Big 12 title, a No. 2 seed in the College Football Playoff and a No. 3 final ranking in the AP and coaches polls.
+After presiding over two of the most prolific offenses in OU history as offensive coordinator and quarterbacks coach in 2015 and 2016, Lincoln Riley took over the program’s head coaching reins on June 7, 2017, following the retirement of one of the most accomplished coaches of the last quarter century in Bob Stoops.
+OU’s 22nd head coach, all Riley has done in his first two years at the helm is lead the Sooners to their 11th and 12th Big 12 titles and to a pair of College Football Playoff berths.
+He was also named the 2018 Co-Big 12 Coach of the Year.

-The Football Bowl Subdivision's youngest head coach (33) at the time of his hiring, Riley became just the fifth mentor in FBS history with no previous head-coaching experience at a four-year college to win at least 12 games in his debut season.
+The Football Bowl Subdivision’s youngest head coach (33) at the time of his hiring, Riley became just the fifth mentor in FBS history with no previous head-coaching experience at a four-year college to win at least 12 games in his debut season.
 At 24-4, he also holds the OU record for most wins by a head coach in his first two seasons (Barry Switzer held the previous mark with 21 over the 1973 and '74 seasons).
 No one has won more games in his first two seasons as a college head coach since 1892 and '93.

 Originally from the 5,000-person West Texas town of Muleshoe, Riley, who continues to call Oklahoma’s offensive plays as head coach, has become a star in college football by overseeing an explosive — and balanced — OU offense the last four seasons.